 In the event of any complaint arising during your holiday, you must immediately notify us and the supplier of the service(s) in question, who will offer such assistance as they are able.
 If you are still not satisfied on your return home, you must write to us with full details of your complaint within 14 days of the end of your holiday.
 For all complaints and claims which do not involve personal injury, illness or death, we regret we cannot accept liability to fail to notify the complaint or claim entirely in accordance with this clause.

 Please note that all services are provided subject to the conditions of the relevant supplier.
 Some of these conditions may limit or exclude the supplier’s liability to you, usually in accordance with the appropriate international conventions.

 We do not arrange the flight element of your holiday.
 It is your responsibility to make these arrangements and to ensure that your flights coincide with your required dates of arrival and departure.
 We do not accept any liability for any curtailment of your holiday by reason of any delay arising from your flight arrangements.
 We regret that we cannot offer any assistance in the event of delay of your outward or homeward flight.

 Airport Transfers are included only at the specified times.
-If you can not get to the airport for that time or your flight is delayed then you are responsible for all costs incurred before you regroup with the group.
+If you cannot get to the airport for that time or your flight is delayed by more than one hour, then you are responsible for all costs incurred before you regroup with the group.

 17. Special requests